djanowski/cutest/README.markdown

 Description
 -----------

-Run tests in separate processes to avoid shared state.

-Each test file is run in a forked process and.
-Once a failure is found in a file, you get a debugger and the ability to fix the error in place.
+Each test file is run in a forked process to avoid shared state.
+Once a failure is found, you get a debugger and the ability to fix the error in place.
 If you choose to quit the debugger, the rest of the file is skipped.
-This way, doing TDD is easier and running your test suite feels faster.

 You can use the `scope` command around tests: it guarantees that no instance variables are shared between tests.